Waltertpan/ELK_Stack_Project/README.md

 ![Virtual_Networks](Images/DVWA_images/Virtual_Machine_2.PNG)

-Input the follwing settings, and do not set a public IP.
+Input the following settings, and do not set a public IP.
 Input the SSH key above for now, this will be updated later.

 ![Virtual_Networks](Images/DVWA_images/Virtual_Machine_Web_1.PNG)